abhishekarya1/Hash-Define-myNotes/content/java/misc.md

 We can't explicitly create intersection types in normal code but can only use them if we use Java Generics (in method params or as a return type).

+**What is a `WeakHashMap` in Java?** The key in this special kind of `HashMap` has weak references i.e. if a key is no longer strongly referenced elsewhere in the application, it can be garbage collected, and the entry will automatically be removed from the map.
+This means that merely the presence of that object only in the map can't hold the object as hostage (ineligible for garbage collection).
+Only key is weak ref, values are alive as long as the key is not GCed.
+It is not sync and thus not thread safe.

 ## Top Interview Questions on Collections Internals

 ### Importance of hashCode() and equals()